envima/spatialMaxent/README.md

 The spatial validation can be chosen in the basic tab as "Replicated run type".
 If the "spatial crossvalidate" option is used the setting of "replicates" will have no effect anymore as the number of replicates will be set to the number of distinct folds in the sample data.

-For thr tuning procedures the settings have a new tab called "spatial"
+For the tuning procedures the settings have a new tab called "spatial"